Dedicated with love to

 I want to think life back in my grandma’s time was a rich texture of mother tongues, simmering foods, raucous characters, big families, beer halls and polka music.
 Growing up in the 1970s, we caught the very tail end of that world, right before it gave way to the modern, global, homogenized digital life we now know.
 So much has changed after a span of only about one lifetime.

 My great grandma’s peace and kindness was a stark contrast to grandma, Kathryn McCombs, who had a hard edge that tracked with the tough life she lead.
-Once or twice I saw old photographs of her and her friends having high times in Atlantic City, but the options had closed in on her, and she ended up alone in a little apartment.
+There are some photographs of her and her friends having high times in Atlantic City, but the options had closed in on her, and she ended up alone in a little apartment.

-She hailed from farm people up in Butler PA, lead by patriarch Uncle Bob, a corn and dairy farmer and local wheeler dealer.
+She hailed from farm people up in Butler PA, lead by patriarch Uncle Bob, a corn and dairy farmer.
+At some point, a big coal deposit was discovered under his land and he became wealthy--although he never changed his down home farm ways.
 Mom and her sister LaVerne would visit the farm for long stretches in the summers and she used to tell us stories about playing with cousin Lucille and her other cousins.
 There were unspoken secrets of Uncle Bob and his boys, doing shady things, maybe even burying bodies?
 Those secrets went to grandma’s grave, or someone’s.
 Mom sent us to the farm for a week once, which ended up being a bit awkward.
 We soft city kids were way out of our element.
 There were family reunions on the farm with big spreads of food laid out on picnic tables.
 They would roast a whole pig on a spit, using a geared down VW engine to turn it.
 The men in overalls and work boots would stand around admiring their contraption and sipping beer.

 Grandma married an Irish immigrant named Eddie McCombs.
 I don’t know anything about how they met or the brief life they had together.
 He abandoned the family when mom was four, and left grandma to mop floors and work as a hospital seamstress to raise two young daughters.
 Eddie was another fuzzy, vague character in the family lore.
 Two things about Eddie.
 When we were up at one of the family reunions, his name came up and the older folks spoke in hushed tones about him, explaining that he was a strongman in the touring circus, and would bend steel bars.
 This lined up with what we did know: that he was 6’6”, a giant of a man in those days, and that he was in and out of jail for who knows what: fighting, drunkenness, crime?
 This was not uncommon among industrial age immigrants, dare I say the Irish especially.